1428 Elm Street: Setting

 The house is located on Elm Street in the fictional town of Springwood in Ohio.

-In the script for the 1984 film, Wes Craven mentions Los Angeles in California as the setting and has Elm Street located in an unnamed suburb, but this information is left out of the film until minor details like Glen is calling "the airport" on the phone, a few palm trees can be seen and in one shot at the cemetery you can clearly see the blue California license tag.
-The change to Ohio was possibly done as a homage to Wes Craven, who was born in Cleveland in Ohio.
-Fact is, that the state Ohio was named for the first time in part 6 but never before.
+In the script for the 1984 film, Wes Craven mentions Los Angeles in California as the setting and has Elm Street located in an unnamed suburb, but this information is left out of the film until minor details.
+For example Glen is calling "the airport" on the phone, a few palm trees can be seen and in one shot at the Evergreen Cemetery you can clearly see the blue California license tag.
+Even including part 4 are seen the California license tags on cars and palm trees in the background for many times.
+The change from California to Ohio was possibly done as a homage to Wes Craven, who was born in Cleveland in Ohio.
+Fact is, that the state Ohio was named for the first time in part 6 Freddy's Dead but never before.
 The name Springwood and its change from suburb to town was introduced in Freddy's Revenge.

-The script to Freddy's Dead: The Final Nightmare humorously refers to Elm Street as "The supreme "bad place" of the universe.
+The script to Freddy's Dead: The Final Nightmare humorously refers to Elm Street as:

+The supreme "bad place" of the universe.
 A street that ranks right there with "The Flying Dutchman", and "The Bermuda Triangle".
-The street that makes "The Amityville Horror" look like a Long Island tupperware party."
-Many of the other characters in the series lives on Elm Street, such as Glen Lantz, Rick and Alice Johnson, who refers to the child murders by pre-lynching Freddy Krueger to have happened "right here on Elm Street".
+The street that makes The Amityville Horror look like a Long Island tupperware party.

+Many of the other characters in the series live on Elm Street, such as Glen Lantz, Rick, and Alice Johnson, who says the child murders by pre-lynching Freddy Krueger happened "right here on Elm Street".